isomerpages/moe-jieminpri/_co-curricular-activities/Clubs/Art Club.md

 Mdm Sumathi <br>
 Mrs Kalpana Jason

-### Mission
-To provide every pupil with an Art education that unlocks and nurtures his artistic potential in a caring environment.
+At the Art Club, the students develop the passion and skills in art, unlocking their artistic potential in a caring environment.

 ### Snapshots